darwaishx/Deep-Learning-With-Deep-Lens/2-SageMaker/1-SageMakerFaceDetection/ReadMe.md

-# Build, train and deploy Face Detection model using Amazon SageMaker ABC
+# Build, train and deploy Face Detection model using Amazon SageMaker

 In this module, you will learn how to build and train a face detection model using Amazon SageMaker.